penguinsource/Driver-Router/README.md

-# Hackathon 2020
+# South Florida Tech Hackathon 2020

-Hello!
+Hello there!
 A few notes on the project:

 - This is a React micro-app with a Node back-end service
 - Step-by-step web-app allowing you to easily distribute map routing amongst multiple drivers